 The California Catastrophic Injury Attorneys at Bisnar Chase are here to help accident victims and their families gain the fair compensation they deserve for the losses they have faced.

 Injuries that are considered catastrophic can leave a person suffering from permanent disabilities directly affecting their quality of life.

 Even basic daily activities can prove difficult when you have sustained a catastrophic injury.
 Many victims of brain injuries and spinal cord injuries become overwhelmed with medical expenses and are unable to recover financially because their disability prevents them from working or earning a livelihood.

-It is important that these victims and their families are provided fair compensation for their losses and the California catastrophic injury attorneys at Bisnar Chase can help.
-If you have been injured, call us now at 800-561-4887 now for legal advice and to set up your free consultation.
+If you or a loved one has been catastrophically injured, call us now at 800-561-4887 now for legal advice and to set up your free consultation.

 Catastrophic injuries, however, can result in permanent disabilities that affect every aspect of an individual's life.

 Furthermore, catastrophic injuries often affect far more than the victim.
 They also have a significant impact on the victim's family members who must make sacrifices to ensure that their loved one receives adequate care and attention.
 This can cause financial and emotional burdens for all involved.

 There are many kinds of serious injuries that can be classified as catastrophic if the symptoms are long lasting.

 Some catastrophic injury examples include:

 - Burn injuries: Severe burns can result in permanent disfigurement and nerve damage.
 Burns injuries are considered catastrophic when a significant portion of the body is permanent damaged.